Why are blood stem cells important?

 Did you know?

-There’s scientific evidence that younger people make the most successful blood stem cell donors for patients.
-So, we need as many 18-35 year-olds as possible to register and increase their chances of finding the best possible match.
+There’s scientific evidence that younger males make the most successful blood stem cell donors for patients.
+So, we need as many 18-35 year-olds (males in particular), to register and increase the chances of finding the best possible match for the patient in need.

 Ethnic diversity is also really important, because patients are more likely to find a match with a donor from the same ethnic background.